TengMCing/bushfire-paper/thesis/README.md

 # Using Remote Sensing Data to Understand Fire Ignitions in Victoria During the 2019-2020 Australian Bushfire Season

-## A thesis submitted for the degree of Bachelor of Commerce (Honours) by Weihao (Patrick) Li
+**A thesis submitted for the degree of Bachelor of Commerce (Honours) by Weihao Li**

 ## Abstract

 ## Table of Content

 1. Introduction
 	1. 2019-2020 Australia bushfires
 	2. Remote sensing data
 	3. Research objectives and contribution
 	4. Scope of this thesis
 2. Review of literature
  	1. Spatio-temporal clustering
  	2. Bushfire modelling
 3. Data
  	1. Data sources
  	2. Data processing for historical bushfire ignitions
  	3. Compiled data
  	4. Exploratory data analysis of historical bushfire ignitions
 4. Detecting bushfire ignitions from hotspots data
  	1. Overview of the hotspot data
  	2. Outline of the algorithm
  	3. Results
  	4. Data integration for ignition points in 2019-2020
 5. Classification of ignition causes
  	1. Model description
  	2. Feature selection
  	3. Hyperparameter tuning and candidate model selection
  	4. Results
  	5. Predicting ignition cause for 2019-2020 season
 6. Discussion
  	1. Policy implications
  	2. Limitation
  	3. Future work
 7. Conclusion

 # Instructions

 Before you try to reproduce this research, we need to inform you of several tips:

-- When you run R scripts, please use `Rstudio` to open the R project `reproducible.Rproj`.
+- Please use `Rstudio` to open the R project `thesis.Rproj` to preserve the relative paths.

-- Every time you finish running a script, please entirely shutdown the kernel.
-That means you need to shutdown your R, Rsutido, Python, etc. We are assuming you are working in a clean environment.
+- Code for reproduciblity are provided in `index.Rmd`.
+Minor changes need to be made to enable reevaluating the code.

-- Please check the [Dependencies] and keep your environment as similar as possible.
-We do not guarantee the result will be the same under different environments.
+- Please check the [Dependencies](#Dependencies) and keep your environment as similar as possible.

-- Please strictly follow the instructions step by step.
-Most steps depend on the results from one or more previous steps.
+- Please run the `index.Rmd` chunk by chunk.
+Most chunks depend on the results from one or more previous chunks.

-- It may takes more than 18 hours to reproduce this entire research with a mid-range laptop.
-We will notify the approximate time needs for each computational intensive step.
+- It may takes more than 30 hours to reproduce this entire research with a mid-range laptop.
+We will notify the approximate time needs for each chunk in `index.Rmd`.

 ## Data Collection